davidaq/aq-web-front-node/README.md

    (will automatically load ES5-Shim and ES5-Sham)
  - Convient get, post, put, delete AJAX method attached to XMLHttpRequest (Same usage as get and post methods in jQuery)
- - Easy import for useful JS libraries: lodash, EventEmitter, jQuery (React and ReactDOM are automatically imported if when use of JSX exists)
+ - Easy import for popular JS libraries: lodash, EventEmitter, jQuery and more (React and ReactDOM are automatically imported if when use of JSX exists)
  - Source map gereration for both js and css artifacts
  - Every piece of code will be called when the DOM is ready